OPNsense Hardware Recommendations (2023)

 < $200 USD

-• ZimaBoard 832 (8 GB) (affiliate link) : When I first wrote this guide, I did not have anything under the $200 USD price range that would support OPNsense very well.
+ZimaBoard 432 (4 GB) (affiliate link) : When I first wrote this guide, I did not have anything under the $200 USD price range that would support OPNsense very well.
 Now that the ZimaBoard has been released, this may be one of the few low budget options (besides perhaps older used hardware) where the system would offer satisfactory performance for OPNsense.
-The Intel CPU is a bit older and less performant than some of the newer generation CPUs used in firewall appliances, but it should be up to the task because it has about the same CPU score as my old Qotom box.
-This model has 2 Ethernet interfaces so if you want the bare minimum router on a stick network, this may be sufficient.
-I recommend the 8 GB version if you wish to use IDS/IPS but if you do not plan to run those things, you could purchase the cheaper 4 GB model.
+The Intel CPU is a bit older and less performant than some of the newer generation CPUs used in firewall appliances, but it should be up to the task especially for 1 GbE network interfaces because it has about the same CPU score as my old Qotom box.
+This model has two 1 GbE interfaces so if you want the bare minimum router on a stick network, this may be sufficient.
+I recommend purchasing the 8 GB version (which I reviewed) if you wish to use IDS/IPS (but it may put you over $200 unless you get it on sale).
+One interesting aspect of the ZimaBoard is that you could connect any PCIe x4 card into the PCIe slot on the side of the ZimaBoard in order to add a 2.5/10 GbE or 10 Gbps SFP+ NIC for faster network connections (but the PCIe card will not be inside an enclosure and would not be as aesthetically pleasing).
+The greatest downside to using the built-in NICs is that they are Realtek based which may lead to various issues due to poor quality drivers in FreeBSD.
+For basic testing on my internal network, I did not notice any issues, but I have seen a user say there were issues with Realtek and PPPoE connections.

 $200-$300 USD